Confidentiality of Records and Disclosure of Information.

 (c) When a decree of adoption becomes final, all records and all indices of records, except for the Special Proceedings Index, on file with the court, an agency, or this State shall be retained permanently and sealed.
 Sealed records shall not be open to inspection by any person except as otherwise provided in this Article.

 (d) All records filed in connection with an adoption, including a copy of the petition giving the date of the filing of the original petition, the original of each consent and relinquishment, additional documents filed pursuant to G.S.
 48-2-305, any report to the court, any additional documents submitted and orders entered, any orders of dismissal, and a copy of the final decree, shall be sent by the clerk of superior court to the Division within 10 days after the appeal period for a decree of adoption has expired or 10 days following the final disposition of an appeal pursuant to G.S.
 48-2-607(b).
 The original petition and final decree or order of dismissal shall be retained by the clerk.

-(e) The Division must cause the papers and reports related to the proceeding to be permanently indexed and filed.
+(e) The Division shall, subject to the review in (d1), cause the papers and reports related to the proceeding to be permanently indexed and filed.

-(f) The Division shall transmit a report of each adoption and any name change to the State Registrar if the adoptee was born in this State.
-In the case of an adoptee who was not born in this State, the Division shall transmit the report and any name change to the appropriate official responsible for issuing birth certificates or their equivalent.
+(f) The Division shall, within 40 days after receiving it from the court, transmit a report of each adoption and any name change to the State Registrar if the adoptee was born in this State.
+In the case of an adoptee who was not born in this State, the Division shall, within 40 days after receiving it from the court, transmit the report and any name change to the appropriate official responsible for issuing birth certificates or their equivalent.

 § 48-9-103.
 Release of nonidentifying information.